All Episodes

 I couldn't compliment their appearance, Dawn, without them being offended, because that was to ignore their brain.

-Now, these are not cliches, folks.
+Now, these are not clichés, folks.

-So she's a big feminist.
+They said, she's a big feminist.

 And I said, by this time, you know, I'm ready for them.